-Extensive experience with protocol and informed consent writing, data use agreements, data analysis, grant writing, and manuscript preparation and production.
+Extensive experience with protocol and informed consent writing, data use agreements, data analysis, grant writing, and manuscript preparation and production required.

-The successful candidate should be able to operate independently, with guidance provided by NTAP leadership and PIs.
+The successful candidate should bxe able to operate independently, with guidance provided by PIs.
 The candidate will have background and experience in the conduction of clinical research, research ethics, regulatory compliance, use of centralized IRBs and master agreements, and project management at the task level.

 This position requires adherence to strict regulatory requirements and timelines.
 Building and maintaining strong, trusting relationships is critical.
 The successful candidate will have experience presenting to investigative teams, end-users (faculty and staff), and subject matter experts and must possess excellent facilitation, and consensus-building skills.